bayprior 0.3.2

 Deployment fixes

-• Added renv::snapshot(type = "explicit") to deployment workflow to prevent dev tools (pkgload, pkgbuild, callr, desc) from entering renv.lock.
+• Added renv::snapshot(type = "explicit") to deployment workflow.

 bayprior 0.2.0